F-l-a/NXUpdateTracker/README.md

 # How it works
 The app is a simple HTML(+JS+CSS) page accessed from the Nintendo Switch's web applet.
 The HTML page is hosted locally using Mongoose to create a local web server.
+On boot, the app writes the needed files (HTML, JS) in `sdmc:/switch/NXUpdateTracker/`, which will be the server's root folder.
+The needed files are taken from `romfs:/webapp/` and are hardcoded inside the .nro.
+To avoid overwriting current files, create an empty file named `.keep`.
+(Missing files are copied anyway.
+The GitHub credentials .ini file -`githubInfo.ini`- is not overwritten if already present).
 <p align="center">
   <img src="/Guides/logic.png" alt="Logic diagram">
 </p>